samsheffield/Narrative_Design/docs/week1.md

 - Plan for our next meeting

+## Two truths and a lie
+As a way of saying hello and starting to get to know one another, you'll tell us your name, pronouns, and major/minor and then...

+_You will lie to us.
+Twice._

+Tell us three things about yourself.
+Two are lies, one is true.
+We'll guess which is true and then you can choose the next person to introduce themself.

+## What's this class?
+We'll go over the syllabus together, which will hopefully be informative, but also hopefully the most boring thing we do this semester.

 ## Before you leave
 1. Join the MGL Discord (if you aren't already there).
     - [Here's the invitation link](https://discord.gg/hpGgwpX8sQ).